AASHE/django-logical-rules/README.md

 Contributing
 ------------

 Think this needs something else?
-To contribute to `django-logical-rules` create a fork on [bitbucket](bitbucket).
+To contribute to `django-logical-rules` create a fork on [bitbucket][bitbucket].
 Clone your fork, make some changes, and submit a pull request.

 Bugs are great contributions too!
-Feel free to add an issue on [bitbucket](bitbucket):
+Feel free to add an issue on [bitbucket][bitbucket]:

 [bitbucket]: https://bitbucket.org/aashe/django-logical-rules  "django-logical-rules on Bitbucket"